Cerber Version 6 Shows How Far the Ransomware Has Come

 Cerber set itself apart from other file-encrypting malware when its developers commoditized the malware, adopting a business model where fellow cybercriminals can buy the ransomware as a service.
 The developers earn through commissions—as much as 40%—for every ransom paid by the victim.
 Coupled with persistence, Cerber turned into a cybercriminal goldmine that reportedly earned its developers $200,000 in commissions in a month alone last year.

-Being lucrative and customisable for affiliates, it’s no wonder that Cerber spawned various iterations.
+Being lucrative and customizable for affiliates, it’s no wonder that Cerber spawned various iterations.
 Our coverage of unique Cerber samples—based on feedback from Smart Protection Network™—shows enterprises and individual users alike are taking the brunt, with the U.S. accounting for much of Cerber’s impact.
-We’ve also observed Cerber’s adverse impact amongst organisations in education, manufacturing, public sector, technology, healthcare, energy, and transportation industries.
+We’ve also observed Cerber’s adverse impact among organizations in education, manufacturing, public sector, technology, healthcare, energy, and transportation industries.

 Figure 1: Top countries affected by Cerber, with U.S. the most heavily impacted

 We’ve also seen how the latest versions of Cerber employed a number of methods to avoid traditional security solutions.
 Since its emergence in 2016, Cerber's evolution has shown how its developers constantly diversified the ransomware’s attack chain while broadening its capabilities to stay ahead of the game.

 Here is a summary of Cerber’s evolution so far:

 |Cerber v1, v2 and v3||Cerber v4||Cerber v5||Cerber SFX||Cerber v6|